This post may contain affiliate links. Please read my disclosure policy.

 Instructions

-- In a measuring cup, whisk together the ingredients for the sauce.
+- In a measuring cup or bowl, whisk together the ingredients for the sauce.

-- Add shrimp to a gallon plastic bag.
-Add the tapoica flour, salt, and pepper.
-Shake vigorously to coat.
+- Add shrimp to a large bowl.
+Add the cornstarch, salt, and pepper.
+Toss to coat well.

-- In a medium skillet over medium-high heat, add a little bit of vegetable oil.
+- In a medium skillet over medium-high heat, add a little bit of cooking oil.
 Once the oil is heated, add the shrimp to the skillet.
-Cook until slightly browned/crispy on one side.
-Remove from skillet and place on a plate.
+Cook until crispy on both sides, about 3-4 minutes each side.
+Remove the shrimp from the skillet and place on a plate.

-- Top with sesame seeds and green onions, if desired.
-Serve over white or brown rice.
+- Garnish with sesame seeds and green onions, if desired.

 Very good!
 Came out exactly as I imagined.
 Thank you